The calories burned calculator enables you to estimate calories burned by activity from 821 different activities.

 Calories burned calculator

-Select activity type from the dropdown menu below.
-Enter body body weight in pounds, and time of activity in minutes and the activity calorie calculator will give an estimation of calories burned.
+Select activity type from the drop-down menu below.
+Enter body body weight in pounds, and time of activity in minutes and the activity calorie calculator will give an estimation of how many calories burned.

 Want to use any of our images on your site?

 Just right click on image for the embed code